-COVID-19 pandemic has left the United States with unprecedented public health challenges and economic uncertainties, while also demonstrating the inextricable link between the natural world and human well-being.
-Now more than ever the importance of safeguarding wildlife habitat has been made evident.
+The COVID-19 pandemic has led to unprecedented public health challenges and economic uncertainties in the United States, with impacts on people and businesses across the country.
+The pandemic also demonstrates the inextricable link between the natural world and human well-being: now more than ever the importance of safeguarding wildlife habitat is evident.

-Please contact your legislators TODAY to request they include provisions to protect wildlife corridors and crossings in current infrastructure and stimulus legislation.
+Please contact your legislators TODAY to request they include provisions to protect wildlife corridors and crossings in current and future infrastructure and stimulus legislation.